Othmer Gold Medal

 headshot of Paula Hammond

-The 2024 Othmer Gold Medal will be presented to Paula T. Hammond during an awards ceremony on Wednesday, May 8 at the Institute in Old City Philadelphia.
+The 2024 Othmer Gold Medal was presented to Paula T. Hammond during an awards ceremony on May 8 at the Institute in Old City Philadelphia.

-Hammond is Institute Professor at the Massachusetts Institute of Technology (MIT), head of the MIT Department of Chemical Engineering, and a member of MIT’s Koch Institute for Integrative Cancer Research.
+Hammond is Vice Provost for Faculty and Institute Professor at MIT.
+She is also a member of MIT’s Koch Institute for Integrative Cancer Research.
 She is known for her work in nanomedicine, particularly with innovations around drug delivery to combat cancer, and with nanomedicine technologies for bone regeneration and wound healing.
 In recent years, her work has encompassed nanomaterials systems to treat osteoarthritis as well as staged release systems for the delivery of vaccines.

 Hammond was elected to the National Academy of Science in 2019, the National Academy of Engineering in 2017, the National Academy of Medicine in 2016, and the 2013 Class of the American Academy of Arts and Sciences.
 She is also the 2019 recipient of the American Institute of Chemical Engineers Margaret H. Rousseau Pioneer Award for Lifetime Achievement by a Woman Chemical Engineer and gave the Materials Research Society David Turnbull Lectureship in 2019.